 - Companies are not required to offer this coverage.

 - Med-Pay also covers reasonable accident related medical and funeral expenses.
-However, who and what is covered may be very different.
+However, who and what is covered may be very different, so check your policy.
 Some examples of the differences may be:

 - only reimburses your health insurance deductibles and co-pays.